 - Alternating Mountain climbers

-Before beginning you will need to find out how many reps of each exercise to complete in a minuet.
+Before beginning, you will need to find out how many reps of each exercise to complete in a minute.
 You only need to do this for the squats and pushups because the mountain climbers are continuous – you’re welcome.
 Here’s how:

 It’s a super simple workout but it’s a killer and it’ll be sure to make those cold mornings HOT.